 Like the Oscars but way more prestigious ;)

-The books eligible could be published in any year, they simply had to be read by me in 2017.
-There will be 9 categories and I'm going to try and post them every Tuesday and Thursday, with the final category and wrap-up coming sometime after Christmas.
+The books eligible could be published in any year, they simply had to be read by me in 2018.
+There will be 9 categories (Favorite Cover; Favorite Secondary Character; Favorite Scene; Favorite Quote; Favorite Hero and Heroine; Favorite Couple; Favorite Contemporary and Historical, and Favorite of 2018) I'm not even going to try and set a post schedule as I always miss my deadlines, lol.

-Without further ado, let me kick off the award show tonight with BEST COVER
+Without further ado, let me kick off the award show tonight with Favorite Cover

 Feel free to share your favorite cover in the comments :)

 Stay tuned, next category will be Favorite Secondary Character...